 Goldner-Panken Symposium on Racial Justice: The Well-Being of Body and Soul with Rabbi Mordechai Liebling, Founder and Director of the Social Justice Organizing Program at the Reconstructionist Rabbinical College: On October 12, 2015 Rabbi Liebling taught us about the historical context of racial bias in our society, and brought to light many of the subtle ways in which racism is perpetuated institutionally and unintentionally by many white people.
 He invited us to consider in what ways countering racism is not only an issue of social or moral justice, but an issue for spiritual health as well.

-Spring Elective: Wise Activism: Rabbi Jonathan Slater, Co-Director of Programs at the Institute for Jewish Spirituality, will teach a Spring quadmester course exploring the connective tissue between the cultivation of a wise heart and wise action in the world.
+Spring Elective: Wise Activism: Rabbi Jonathan Slater, Co-Director of Programs at the Institute for Jewish Spirituality, taught a Spring quadmester course exploring the connective tissue between the cultivation of a wise heart and wise action in the world.
 How do we tend to our inner lives while paying attention to the world outside of us with awareness and compassion simultaneously?
 What is the connection between the inner life and action in the world, and how does spiritual practice help us make wise choices when we engage in social justice work?
-The class will draw upon mindfulness practice, Jewish texts, various media, and more.
+The class drew upon mindfulness practice, Jewish texts, various media, and more.